 3.2 Meristic counts

 During the present study, five meristic characters have been counted viz; number of dorsal fin rays, pectoral fin rays, pelvic or ventral fin rays, caudal fin rays and anal fin rays.
 Meristic characters have definite number and count, sometimes, they vary and fall under some specific range.
 The meristic counts in ten (10) length groups of T. Kashmiriensis from Lidder and Daghwan stream are presented in Table 3.
-Meristic character of Triplophysa Kashmiriensis were recorded as; Dorsal fin rays (1) 8, pectoral fin rays ranged from 10-11, pelvic fin rays ranged from 7-8, caudual fin rays ranged from 17-18 and anal fin rays was recorded as (1)5.
+Meristic character of Triplophysa Kashmiriensis were recorded as; Dorsal fin rays (I) 8, pectoral fin rays ranged from 10-11, pelvic fin rays ranged from 7-8, caudual fin rays ranged from 17-18 and anal fin rays was recorded as (I)5.
 The number of spines in dorsal fin and anal fin was recorded as one in all length groups.
 The above finding showed that some aspects of T. kashmiriensis showed similarities, while some counts showed variation.